MisterStump/TTS-Scripting-Doc/docs/object.md

 ####positionToWorld(...)

-Returns a Vector after converting a local Vector to a world Vector.
+[<span class="ret tab"></span>](typeandclass)&nbsp; Returns a Vector after converting a local Vector to a world Vector.
 A world Vector is a positional Vector using the world's coordinate system.
 A Local Vector is a positional Vector that is relative to the position of the given object.

 !!!tip "Object Scale"
 	This function takes the Object's scale into account, as the Object is the key relative point.